-The National Police Foundation, with support from The Starbucks Foundation and the Motorola Solutions Foundation, is pleased to announce the National First Responder Grant Relief Program.
-This program will allow first responders and survivors of first responders in underserved communities an opportunity to request a grant to reimburse select COVID-19 related expenses, such as mental health and wellness costs (i.e. counseling services, suicide prevention), unanticipated dependent care, disinfecting services, and similar costs.
+The National Police Foundation is pleased to announce the National First Responder COVID-19 Grant Relief Program.
+This program will allow first responders and survivors of first responders an opportunity to request a grant to reimburse select COVID-19 related expenses, such as mental health and wellness costs (i.e. counseling services, suicide prevention), unanticipated dependent care, disinfecting services, and similar costs.
 These microgrants may be awarded in an amount up to $1,000.

 Applications will be reviewed by the National Police Foundation, the National Fallen Firefighters Foundation, Concerns of Police Survivors (C.O.P.S.), the National Emergency Number Association (NENA) 9-1-1 Association, the National Organization of Black Law Enforcement Executives (NOBLE), and the National Association of Women Law Enforcement Executives (NAWLEE).
 The National Police Foundation will be distributing the grants directly to the recipient.

 Unique to this program is its focus on highly impacted first responders and their families, which is addressed by prioritizing families of dual first responders or first responder and “essential worker” families, recently laid off or furloughed first responders, survivors of fallen first responders, or a single parent first responder who has a child or children with special needs.
 The program focuses on a broad definition of first responders, including law enforcement, firefighters, emergency medical services (EMS) personnel, emergency communications professionals, correction/detention officers, and analysts who are required to report to work during the pandemic.